gmannings/programming_articles/README.md

-# programming_articles
+# Gavin's programming articles
-A collection of articles on improving programming skills
+A collection of articles on improving programming skills, aimed at explaining concepts with a real-world example.